Medusa (Marvel Comics): Fictional character biography

-Medusa canonically belongs to the race of Inhumans, a species of prehistoric earthlings mutated by the Terrigen Mists which originate from deep under the Inhuman city-state of Attilan (which is located in the oxygen-rich Blue Area of the Moon).
+Medusa belongs to the race of Inhumans, a species of prehistoric earthlings mutated by the Terrigen Mists which originate from deep under the Inhuman city-state of Attilan.
 Medusa has a younger sister named Crystal, who later became the wife of the Avenger Quicksilver.
-Considered a member of Attilan's Royal Family, Medusa's parents chose to expose her to the Terrigen Mists, a natural mutagen that changes the biological makeup of the Inhuman race and gives them powers, when she was a child.
+Considered a member of Attilan's royal family, Medusa's parents chose to expose her to the Terrigen Mists, a natural mutagen that changes the biological makeup of the Inhuman race and gives them powers, when she was a child.

 During her adolescent years, Medusa would often visit her distant cousin Black Bolt in his isolation cell, and learned to communicate with him through body language due to his destructive powers.
 Over the course of these visits, the two fell in love and eventually became engaged.
 Medusa attended Black Bolt's release from his cell when she was eighteen, and witnessed the first confrontation between Black Bolt and his brother Maximus.

 Maximus claimed to be in love with Medusa, and throughout the comics made frequent attempts to usurp both the throne of Attilan and steal Medusa from Black Bolt.
 In Maximus' first successful attempt to take the throne, Medusa was knocked off of a sky-sled by Triton and afflicted with amnesia.
 Under the effects of this illness, Medusa left Attilan and wandered across Europe as a thief.

 While still suffering from the effects of her injury, Medusa joined the super-villain team the Frightful Four and battled the Fantastic Four on three separate occasions.

 She was then pursued by Gorgon on behalf of Maximus.
-Eventually, Medusa regained her senses and rejoined forces with the Inhumans Royal Family on the run.
+Eventually, Medusa regained her senses and rejoined forces with the Inhuman royal family on the run.
 She was reunited with Black Bolt, who had been searching for her, and returned to Attilan.
 However, she became trapped in Attilan by the "negative zone" barrier created by Maximus.
 She was freed from the barrier at great cost by Black Bolt, and left the Great Refuge to visit the outside world as an adventurer.
 It was some time before the disastrous effects of worldly pollution on the Inhumans were known.
 She fights Spider-Man in his title for an issue after being manipulated by the manufacturer/promoter of a line of shampoo products.
 She also has been re-abducted by the Frightful Four in an attempt to manipulate her.
 The Fantastic Four became friends and allies and aided the Inhumans on several occasions, such as during the frequent power struggles between Black Bolt and the deranged Maximus.